 By day I inhabit the present, proudly working for the most ambitious project of applied utopia in our time: the European Union.
 By night I dwell on the past (incl. alternate versions thereof) and scout the future, mostly with my closest mind-mate, who by a fortunate coincidence also happens to be my wife.

 As you may have guessed, I am a nerd.
 So much so that when, for instance, I wanted to read a comprehensive guide to Hungarian alternate history and realised that it didn’t exist, I wrote one (in English, c.f.
-Revista Hélice, vol. III. no. 6.).
+Revista Hélice, vol. III. no. 6., followed up 5 years later by a sequel in SFRA Review, vol. 52. no. 1.).

 Alas, I don’t have a non-binary gender identity, fancy pet-keeping habit, whimsically nihilistic hobby or any other badge of ostentatious progressiveness.
 Fortunately, I got daughters whose boundless imagination makes up for some of these shortcomings.
 May we dream up futures for their generation that are worth living in.